ThePhD/sol2/docs/source/tutorial/functions.rst

 	// c == "meow"

 Note here that we use :doc:`sol::object<../api/object>` to transport through "any value" that can come from Lua.
 You can also use ``sol::make_object`` to create an object from some value, so that it can be returned into Lua as well.

+Finally, note that there's a caveat if you use the regular :ref:`sol::table::set<set-value>` function to set a lambda / callable C++ struct (see :doc:`here for more details<../api/as_function>`).

 This covers almost everything you need to know about Functions and how they interact with Sol.
 For some advanced tricks and neat things, check out :doc:`sol::this_state<../api/this_state>` and :doc:`sol::variadic_args<../api/variadic_args>`.
 The last stop in this tutorial is about :doc:`C++ types (usertypes) in Lua<cxx-in-lua>`!